arXiv/arxiv-docs/source/help/submit.md

 Before you make the final "Submit Article" step in the submission process, be sure to carefully check the title and abstract (metadata) and the processed files, and correct any errors.
-[Contact arXiv administrators](/help/contact) for help.
+[Contact arXiv administrators](contact.md) for help.

 If you discover an error after submission but before public announcement, select the "Unsubmit" (![unsubmit icon](/images/unsubmit.png)) icon next to the submission on your [user page](http://arxiv.org/user).
-This will return it to [incomplete status](submit_status#incomplete) and allow you to modify your files and resubmit.
+This will return it to [incomplete status](submit_status.md#incomplete) and allow you to modify your files and resubmit.

 Unsubmitting an article takes the article out of the processing queue, and announcement will be scheduled based on the later resubmission time.
-See the schedule of [availability](availability).
+See the schedule of [availability](availability.md).

 <span id="replace"></span>

 ## Edit or replace your submission

-No additional [versions](versions) are generated when edits are done before the submission is publicly announced.
+No additional [versions](versions.md) are generated when edits are done before the submission is publicly announced.

 The date stamp associated with the submission will be the time that the final "Submit Article" step is completed.
 Edits and